About the Board of Governors

 The new State Constitution of 1963 provided for the first eight-member Board, effective January 1964, and the first election for eight-year terms was held in November 1964, with members taking office in January 1965.
 The Board continues to consist of members who are elected by the people of the State of Michigan for eight-year terms.

-The following list gives the names and terms of office of those who served Wayne State University through election or appointment beginning in 1959.
+The following list gives the names and terms of office of those who served Wayne State University through election or appointment beginning in 1959, and the year their term of service concluded.
 Those with an asterisk (*) were appointed by the Governor of the State of Michigan.

 |Benjamin D. Burdick||1959–63|